Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Good position of a global web

 By applying global parallel-moves to $W^\prime$, we may assume that $W$ and $W^\prime$ are isotopic, by an ambient isotopy $\varphi_t$ of the surface $\surf$ such that $\varphi_0$ is the identity and $\varphi_1(W) = W^\prime$.
 We may also assume that the isotopy is fixed near the punctures and satisfies the property that $E$ and $\varphi_1^{-1}(E)$ intersect finitely many times.
 A classical theorem in topology (see, for instance, \cite{EpsteinActa66}) guarantees the existence of an embedded bigon $B$ bounded by a segment $\overline{E}$ of $E$ and a segment $\alpha$ of $\varphi_1^{-1}(E)$; see Figure \ref{fig:epstein-bigon-theorem}.
 Note that $B \cap W$ may be non-empty.

 By removing the two intersection points $\overline{E} \cap \alpha$ from the bigon $B$, we obtain a biangle $\biang$.
-The minimality properties of $W$ and $W^\prime$ imply that the local web restriction $W_\biang$ is taut.
-It is also non-elliptic since, essentially by hypothesis, $W$ is non-elliptic.
+The minimality properties of $W$ and $W^\prime$ imply that the local web restriction $W_\biang$ is taut (this requires a small argument if the bigon $B$ cuts through many triangles $\triang$ of $\idealtriang$).
+It is also non-elliptic since, more or less by hypothesis, $W$ is non-elliptic.
 So $W_\biang$ is essential; Definition \ref{def:essential-web-with-boundary}.
 By Proposition \ref{prop:ladder-webs}, $W_\biang$ is a ladder-web.

-Thus, by performing a finite number of H-moves to (retroactively) adjust $W$ and $W^\prime$, we may assume that $W_\biang$ consists of a finite number of arcs stretching from $\overline{E}$ to $\alpha$; see Figure \ref{fig:epstein-bigon-theorem}.
-By further adjusting $W$ and $W^\prime$ by generic isotopies, the bigon $B$ can be removed completely.
-Note that this process of adjusting $W$ and $W^\prime$ by H-moves and generic isotopies preserves the number of intersection points of $W$ and $W^\prime$ with $\idealtriang$, respectively.
+Thus, by performing a finite number of H-moves to (retroactively) adjust $W$, $W^\prime$, and $\varphi_t$ we may assume that $W_\biang$ consists of a finite number of arcs stretching from $\overline{E}$ to $\alpha$; see Figure \ref{fig:epstein-bigon-theorem}.
+With further adjustments by generic isotopies, the bigon $B$ can be removed completely.
+Note that the number of intersection points of $W$ and $W^\prime$, respectively, with the ideal triangulation $\idealtriang$ is preserved throughout this adjustment process.

-By repeating the above step finitely many times in order to remove all of the bigons $B$, we may assume that the symmetry $\varphi_1$ taking $W$ to $W^\prime$ restricts to the identity mapping on the edge $E$.
+By repeating the above step finitely many times in order to remove all of the bigons $B$, we may arrange that the symmetry $\varphi_1$ taking $W$ to $W^\prime$ restricts to the identity mapping on the edge $E$ (in fact, on a neighborhood of $E$).
 Hence, $\iota(W, E) = \iota(W^\prime, E) = I(W, E)$.
-Since the edge $E$ was arbitrary, we are~done.
+Since the edge $E$ was arbitrary, we are done.